vmware/versatile-data-kit/projects/vdk-heartbeat/README.md

 ## What it does ?

 It simulates Data Engineer workflow:
 * Creates a data job, downloads keytab
 * Deploys the data job with pre-defined scripts to run on a scheduled basis (every minute)
-* The Data Job executes basic transformations using most of Versatile Data Kit functionality (templates, properteis, etc.)
+* Different data jobs and run tests can be run depending o configuration.
-* Check the results of the job have been produced as expected
+  * This way it can run in different modes.
+See [config.py](src/taurus/vdk/heartbeat/config.py) DATAJOB_DIRECTORY_* and JOB_RUN_TEST_* configuration options.
 * Undeploys and deletes the data job

 ## Prerequisites